louayfarah/COVID-19-Propagation-Analysis-and-Prediction/README.txt

 ---------------------------------DESCRIPTION--------------------------------------------

--COVID-19 global and local propagation analysis through preprocessing WHO official datasets, exploring data, visualizing it and discovering properties and features correlations.
+-COVID-19 global and local propagation analysis through preprocessing WHO official datasets, exploring data, visualizing it, and discovering properties and features correlations.
 -Training regression models that predict future deaths and cases, both globally and locally (in Tunisia).
 -Creating figures that represent both actual and predicted observations.